It was just like Hugh Downs to pass away right after Carl Reiner. Even at close to 100 years of age, he found a way to go quietly.

 I was too young to have seen Downs as Jack Paar’s announcer/sidekick on The Tonight Show (1957-62).
 That’s where he made headlines — again, in a secondary way — after Paar walked off the job on air, leaving Downs to finish the show.
 This was the infamous “water closet” incident of 1960, where Paar bolted after NBC censors red-lined a very tame washroom joke.
 Downs, unflappable, soldiered on.

 Downs’ hallmark, besides his mellow voice, was his even-ness.
-Despite well=hidden stage fright early in his career, on air he blew cool instead of hot, which made his pairing with the volitile Paar a perfect balance.
+Despite well=hidden stage fright early in his career, on air he blew cool instead of hot, which made his pairing with the volatile Paar a perfect balance.
 The Ohio native always seemed unflappable but never boring; he was just downright personable.
 While other popular TV personalities of the ’50s, such as Arthur Godfrey and Milton Berle fell out of favour by the ’60s, Downs never seemed to wear out his welcome.

 When I was a youngster, I first discovered him as the daytime host of Concentration.
 On that big board game, players answered questions and unveiling parts of a wall-sized jigsaw puzzle filled with visual clues.
 The pictures eventually added up to a certain phrase.
-This was the early, black and white version of the game where, as in Jeopardy!, the board was mainpulated by hand from behind rather than electronically.
+This was the early, black and white version of the game where, as in Jeopardy!, the board was manipulated by hand from behind rather than electronically.
 If mistakes were made, as I’m sure they were, Downs could be counted on to smoothly gloss them over.

 By that time in the mid-’60s, Paar was already a fixture on television through his long association with NBC’s The Today Show.
 Years later, he put in 20 years, throughout the ’80s and ’90s, alongside Barbara Walters as co-host of the newsmagazine 20/20, or as Cheri Oteri says it in her CNN New Year’s Eve impression, “TW0-ENTEE-TWENTEE.”